petaly-labs/petaly/README.md

 ## Welcome to Petaly!

-Petaly is an open-source ETL (Extract, Transform, Load) tool created by and for data professionals!
+Petaly is an open-source ETL/ELT (Extract, Load, "Transform") tool, created by and for data professionals!
-Our mission is to simplify data movement and transformation across different platforms with a tool that truly understands the needs of the data community.
+Our mission is to simplify data movement across different platforms with a tool that truly understands the needs of the data community.

 Designed for seamless data exchange, Petaly supports PostgreSQL, MySQL and CSV formats, with plans to expand and integrate additional open-source technologies.
 It makes connecting and transferring data across various systems effortless.
 Petaly is user-friendly and requires no programming knowledge.